MukeshAdhvaryu/ASP.NETCore.CQRS.Common/README.md

 OR
 ## dotnet new install min

-Using a Minimal API template for creating CQRS is a faster and more efficient way.
+Using a Minimal API template for creating a CQRS application is a faster and more efficient way.
 Creating a minimal API by choosing from .NET templates is a standard way to get started.

-### I have not included comments and some of code in this file to keep it short.
+### I have not included comments and excluded some of the code in this file to keep it short.
 Actual code has all.
-### Please rest assured that, I am not a Spaghetti maker!
+Please rest assured that, I am not a Spaghetti maker!

 ## Index
 [WHY?](#WHY)